zachho9/Nvidia-Stock-Price-Prediction/README.md

   - Data Wrangling and Visualization: **Pandas**, **NumPy**, **Plotly**
   - LSTM Modeling and Prediction: **TensorFlow Keras**
   - Dashboard App Dev: **Streamlit**
-## Play with Web Dashboard:
+## Streamlit Web Dashboard:
-- Service: Streamlit Community Cloud
 - Link: https://nvidia-stock-price-prediction.streamlit.app/
+- If it falls asleep, simply click the button on that screen to wake it up.
 ## Run on Local Machine:
 - Create and activate a new **conda** TensorFlow environment.
 - Install above Python libraries.